The misconceptions of the British 1912 ban on monoplanes.

 Another view of the Blackburn Type D monoplane, shows the many bracing wires required to keep the wing in place (although some of the wires are associated with the wing warping system the aircraft used in lieu of ailerons).
 The Blackburn Type D first flew at the end of 1912, some five or six months after the trials to select the best type of aircraft to equip the new Royal Flying Corp.
 Its predecessor, the two-seat Type E "military" monoplane had been intended to take part in the trials but its steel framework had proved too heavy for the power of its engine.

-In August 1912, a competition was held by the British War office to determine the best type of two-seat aircraft to be employed by the British Army.
+In August 1912, a competition was held at Larkhill on Salisbury Plain by the British War office to determine the best type of two-seat aircraft to be employed by the British Army.
 19 monoplanes and 13 biplanes were entered into the competition (not all actually competed.)
 The winner of the "British built" category was the Cody V biplane, which was purchased by the war office and a second example was ordered.
 The Cody designs proved disapointing in service.
 Another of the competing biplanes, the Bristol GE2, was also purchased after the competition.
 Of the competing monoplanes, no less than five were purchased by the War Office, two Bristol Coanda monoplanes, two Deperdussin monoplanes (one built in France, the other in Britain) and a Bleriot XI-2 monoplane.
-It should be noted that some three months earlier, in May 1912, the War office had contracted to buy three examples of the Avro 500 tractor biplane and would go on to buy more.

 A Deperdussin monoplane.

 The Royal Flying Corp (RFC) had been founded in April 1912, only 6 months before the competition; it had absorbed the Air Battalion of the Royal Engineers and initially was also responsible for air operations for the Royal Navy (this was separated off to form the Royal Naval Air Service in July 1914).
-It already operated a miscellany of types, many of them donated or purchased second-hand, and it was the crash of one of these, a Nieuport monoplane on the 5th of July 1912, that caused the death of the first casualties of the RFC, Captain Eustace B Loraine and Staff-Sergeant Richard HV Wilson.
+It had recently ordered some new Flanders monoplanes and Avro 500 biplanes but it also operated a miscellany of other types, many of them donated or purchased second-hand, and it was the crash of one of these, a Nieuport monoplane on the 5th of July 1912, that caused the death of the first casualties of the RFC, Captain Eustace B Loraine and Staff-Sergeant Richard HV Wilson.
 The aircraft was executing a sharp turn when it crashed and it is presumed it stalled.
 This was a month before the competition to select new aircraft for the RFC.

 Earlier, in February 1912, a series of crashes of monoplanes in France prompted the French Government to suspend all flying by monoplanes.
 The famous French aviation pioneer and manufacturer of monoplanes, Louis Blériot, looked into the crashes and in March he sent a report to the French government warning of a design flaw in his own earlier designs of monoplanes and those of other companies.
 The designs did not take into account increasing "g" loads on the wings.
 Blériot advised that the wire bracing of monoplanes be strengthened to take account of these forces.
 In the case of his own designs, this involved making the supporting cabane pylon on top of the fuselage higher to better handle the loads involved and doubling up some of the supporting wires.
 He advised that all new designs of aircraft should be tested with loads applied to the wings (usually sandbags) to make sure they did not give way.
 This should be done with both the aircraft in its normal position and also upside down.
 The French Government acted on Blériot's advice and quickly had all monoplanes in French service modified and put back into service¹.
 Although the issue was reported in the fledgling British aeronautical press, no action was taken to rectify this defect in monoplanes in British service.